 There are 205,982 people in Madison, Wisconsin, enrolled in a Medicare plan.
 Only 34.44% of those beneficiaries have supplemental coverage from a Medicare Advantage plan.

 A Supplemental Medicare plan benefits Part A and Part B coverage.
-These plans will help pay for the additional costs that a regular Medicare plan won’t cover.
+These plans will help pay for the additional costs that Original Medicare in Madison, Wisconsin, won’t cover.

 The following quotes for the supplemental Medicare plans are for a 70-year-old female living in Madison, Wisconsin.

-A total of 70,936 people in Madison, WI, benefit from Medicare Advantage plan coverage.
+A total of 70,936 people in Madison, Wisconsin, benefit from Medicare Advantage plan.
 There are 34 different plans available to residents of Dane County.

 Humana is one of the plans available in Madison.
 It has a $0 monthly premium and a four-star quality rating and is a local PPO with a maximum out-of-pocket (MOOP) cost of $5,900.

 Another available plan in the area is Dean Advantage.
-This one is an HMO plan, and it has a five-star quality rating from Medicare.
+This one is an HMO plan with a five-star quality rating from Medicare.
 The MOOP of this plan is higher at $6,500, and it has no monthly premium.

 Quartz Medicare, an HMO plan, is also available in the area.
 It has a much lower MOOP of $4,900.
 This plan also has a five-star rating and a $0 monthly premium.